abhikandoi2000/logn/README.md

 ##Usage

-The node-log module can be used by creating a new instance of Logger.
+The logn module can be used by creating a new instance of Logger.

 ``` js
   var logn = require('logn');